Code of Conduct

 WE UPHOLD HIGH STANDARDS OF ETHICAL CONDUCT.

 Core Values.
-In accordance with SMS Assist’s core values, we expect all employees to hold themselves to high standards of ethical conduct.
+In accordance with SMS Assist’s core values, we expect all employees and individuals who do business with SMS Assist to hold themselves to high standards of ethical conduct.
 We strive to treat all customers in a fair, ethical, and non-discriminatory manner and aim to achieve a competitive position in the marketplace by providing superior services and not through unethical or illegal business practices.
 We listen carefully to any feedback received from our customers.

 Reinforcing a strong sense of personal accountability and integrity is a priority and core value at SMS Assist.
 An employee’s action or inaction may harm our customers and affiliates, undermine the Company’s reputation, or negatively impact our internal culture.
 Employees are encouraged to escalate concerns, regardless of whether the concern affects the employee’s work directly.